ExistentialEnso/dasduk-contract/README.md

 standardized way of defining how tokens interact with the blockchain.
 It is one of a handful of standards that can be used for
 NFTs (on Ethereum and EVM-compatible blockchains.)

-The typical ``_safeMint()`` method exposed by the ERC-721 implementation that people are used to takes both an address for the
+The typical ``_safeMint()`` function exposed by the ERC-721 implementation that people are used to takes both an address for the
 NFT and an ID for it.
 The ``ERC721A.sol`` implementation simplifies what is exposed to our top-level contract by asking for a quantity instead of an ID, which enables low-level batching of the mint.

 This is based on the MIT-licensed work done by the fine sers here: https://www.azuki.com/erc721a